MicrosoftDocs/power-pages-docs/power-pages-docs/transparency-note-design-studio.md

 - **Add a page**: The system creates a new page with AI generated layout and content with rich text and images.
 - **Add a section**: The system updates an existing page with a new section where the content is AI generated
 - **Add a form**: The system creates a new AI generated form along with the underlying table and columns in Microsoft Dataverse.
-More information:
+More information:[Create AI-generated form using Copilot (preview)](getting-started/add-form-copilot.md)
 - **Create a theme**: The system creates a new AI generated theme for a brand that you can review and choose to apply to the site

 With Copilot you can change AI-generated output by using regenerate, revising the prompt, or by using one of the out-of-box suggestions.
 You can also use the undo feature to revert the update done by Copilot.
 At any point users can choose to use the existing standard capabilities of the Studio to change page elements.